codefwd/Network-exploration-using-nmap-though-Kali/README.md

 Network exploration by searching networks and investigate any hosts we find
 ## Overview

 Nmap offers many methods for network exploration.
 Zenmap is the GUI version of nmap.
-In this demonstration I’ll be using nmap.
+In this demonstration I’ll be using nmap in Kali on a virtual machine.
 Nmap's main purpose is to search networks and investigate any hosts it finds.
 Either TCP or UDP protocols can be used for scanning.
 It can use a supply of usernames and passwords to get access to services, or it can employ brute force by guessing its way in.

-## To start
+## Let's start
 The help section shown below makes it clear that there are many things you can perform with nmap.
 It can find hosts in a variety of ways.
 It has several methods for scanning.
 It features scripts that we may utilize and offers multiple methods for inspecting ports and services.